sbkapelner/patent_guidebook/index.md

 1. If the OA has a good number of allowed claims: ask the managing attorney to ask client if OK with moving forward with allowed claims.
 And file continuations for outstanding limitations.
 Helps avoid allowance withdrawals.

+## Office Action Checklist
+1. DO NOT INCLUDE SIGNATURE IN DRAFT RESPONSES.

 ***

 # DRAFTING